LHFO94/Port-Authority/README.md

-# Port Authority Hacky Holidays
+# Port Authority - Hacky Holidays Programming Challenge

 ## Intro

-The port has been taken over by a alogirthm that has gone haywire, can you step in and restore the port authority?
+The port has been taken over by an algorithm that has gone haywire, can you step in and restore authority over the port?

 ## Description